teddy-ambona/financial-data-api/README.md

 ]
 ```

-### B - Deploy the infrastructure in AWS
+### B - Deploy the infrastructure on AWS

-A step by step guide to IaC is accessible in [terraform/README.md](terraform/README.md)
+A step by step guide to financial-data-api IaC is accessible in [terraform/README.md](terraform/README.md)

 ## 3 - Project file structure